BioMemPhys-FAU/domhmm/docs/source/post-analysis.rst

 Result Saving
 ---------------
-User should save model's it self or required datas via `pickle`_.
+User should save model's itself or required datas via `pickle`_.

 TODO Code example for pickle dump and load